LeoTunero/first_side_project/README.md

 0725 I have build the 'Post' in both admin.py & models.py
 0728 I have build the templates successfully.
 0731 I have rename this project into 'sharky'.
 I will write all my code in english only.
+0801 I have learned how to revised the setting.py to let the program know where the template really is.